 In other words, your retirement planning will likely span several decades in which the economy (and related stock market) can both flourish and flounder.

-What interest rates will do could be even more unpredictable but it’s unlikely they can go much lower.
+What interest rates will do could be even more unpredictable but it’s mathematically impossible that they can go much lower.

 Tax Field in Run Out Calculator